Ifuu-Joanna/Sales-_Analysis/README.md

 # Sales_Analysis

-This is a fictional company's sales dataset, which captures the sales activities of the company in 2018.
+This is a company's sales dataset, which captures the sales activities of the company in 2018.
 This analysis captured important metrics that will be important to the company business decisions and optimising sales goals.